-Nucleus Wealth helps people invest according to their ethical beliefs using their super or savings.
+Nucleus Ethical helps people invest according to their ethical beliefs using their super or savings.

 We do this by allowing each client to tailor their own portfolio, managed by us, by selecting from the options below when making an account.

 If you would like to check out what an investment with us could look like, please fill in some details below:

 Please find below a recent white paper that discusses some of the pitfalls when trying to invest ethically

 Ethical investing is frankly confusing.
 There are plenty of good products, but also a number of products whose promoters may not be as ethical as the stocks they invest in…

 - What is the effect on investment performance

 - How are the stocks chosen